andrebask/thesis/06 - intro.md

 Chapter 3 presents the issues in delivering first-class continuations on the JVM, as well as the limitations of the existing implementations.

-Chapter 4 describes the details of the code transformation technique employed to enable the capture and resume of first-class continuations .
+Chapter 4 describes the details of the code transformation technique employed to enable the capture and resume of first-class continuations.

 Chapter 5 demonstrates the viability of the design by providing an implementation of the entire transformation.